 Mistake: setting allow_list but forgetting one tool

-Compilation catches unknown tools and missing lists, but runtime behavior can still
+The build catches unknown tools and bad lists, but live behavior is still easier to reason about with tests.

 Mistake: treating this page as schema docs